DergLabs/Artix-Ultrascale-V2/README.md

 If you have any questions, do not heistate to reach out to me at "Dragon Ejoyer#1101" on Discord!

 The memory interface and pin-out was determined using Xilinx Vivado.
+I used the Micron MT40A2G8VA-062E reference part.
+A pin compatible and available part is the MT40A2G8GSA-063E.
+This is the part I used for the layout.

 Due to the cost, I do not plan on fabricating this board at this time.
 I cannot guarentee that it works in any way!!!
 If you decide to fab this board or use the design for yourself, you do so at your own risk.